 Identifying If You Need New Insulation

 If you answered yes to any of these questions, your attic insulation may be to blame.
-Over time, attic insulation becomes deteriorated due to exposure to the elements and possible pest infestations.
+Over time, attic insulation becomes deteriorated due to exposure to the elements and possible animal infestations.
 Discover some of the main culprits and signs of faulty attic insulation and what to do when replacing attic insulation is the best course of action.

 If parts of your attic are randomly hot, or if you feel cool breezes from time to time in parts of the house, your attic insulation could be the root of these fluctuations.
 Over time, insulation can shift around and create gaps that let in too much cool air, while thick pockets of insulation may retain too much warm, stale air in your attic.